What can counseling do for those who suffer with depression?

 We like to believe that we can figure things out on our own, but it’s common to be too close to the problem to even notice that you’re depressed, much less know how to deal with it.
-If you’ve been experiencing a depressed (or sad) mood, lack of focus, lack of motivation, or anxiety, reach out to Thriveworks Marietta.
-We have depression counselors who can help.
+If you’ve been experiencing a depressed (or sad) mood, lack of focus, lack of motivation, or anxiety, reach out to Thriveworks Marietta, GA in Cobb County.
+We have depression counselors and psychologists who can help.

 We believe in the value of mental health therapy (much like the widely-accepted practice of physical therapy) that we want you to make getting the help you need as smooth as possible.
 We operate off a strict “zero waiting list” policy, which ensures that you’ll be in your first session quickly, and you’ll have flexible scheduling options to choose from.

 Take your mood issues seriously, if not because of where they could lead to, but because of what they may be holding you back from.
 You can thrive.
 You can find purpose in your personal and professional life.
 And we can help.